-Immigrant-rights advocates said they are concerned that the detainees at the new jail could be impacted by accidents related to industrial hydraulic fracturing (fracking) operations in the area, as well as its related infrastructure, highlighting a recent pipeline spill.
+Immigrant rights advocates said they are concerned that the detainees at the new jail could be impacted by accidents related to industrial fracking operations in the area, as well as its related infrastructure, highlighting a recent pipeline spill.

 The largest immigrant jail in the nation is located in Dilley, Texas, and can hold up to 2,400 mothers and children.
 The “South Texas Family Residential Center” was built in 2014 at Sendero Ranch, a former “man camp” for oil and gas workers, about 70 miles southwest of San Antonio.
 Frio County, where Dilley is located, has been described as “the waste epicenter of the 30-county Eagle Ford Shale,” where 20 saltwater disposal wells pump fracking wastewater back into the Earth.

-In previous years, women and children in immigrant-family jails were held for much longer durations than they are currently, in some cases for more than a year.
+In previous years, women and children in family jails were held for much longer durations than they are currently — in some cases for more than a year.
 In July 2016 a federal court stepped in, forcing the government to release families within 20 days of their apprehension — a mandate now under threat by Trump’s January 25 “expedited removal” executive orders.

 If Frio County is the waste epicenter of the Eagle Ford Shale, Karnes County may be the drilling epicenter of the Eagle Ford, which is still one of the most active shale plays in the country.
 Karnes City, where the immigrant jail is located, has experienced several well blowouts prompting evacuations of nearby residential neighborhoods.